-An active trading market for our common stock may not develop or be sustained and investors may not be able to resell their shares at or above the price at which they purchased them.
+In the absence of an active trading market for our common stock, investors may not be able to resell their shares at or above the price at which they purchased them.

-We have a limited history as a public company.
-An active trading market for our shares may never develop or be sustained.
 In the absence of an active trading market for our common stock, investors may not be able to sell their common stock at or above the price they paid or at the time that they would like to sell.
 In addition, an inactive market may impair our ability to raise capital by selling shares and may impair our ability to acquire other companies or technologies by using our shares as consideration, which, in turn, could harm our business.